Julia Kasper

 Julia Kasper is a New Zealand entomologist specialising in Diptera.
-As at 2022 she is the lead invertebrate curator at New Zealand's national museum, Te Papa.
+As of 2022, she is the lead invertebrate curator at New Zealand's national museum, Te Papa.
 As part of her work Kasper is assisting with a citizen science project informing a national mosquito census.
-Kasper has previously worked as the principal entomologist at the New Zealand Biosecure Laboratory.
+Kasper previously worked as the principal entomologist at the New Zealand Biosecure Laboratory.
 She has also undertaken work in forensic entomology assisting the New Zealand police and coroners with cases.
-Prior to living in New Zealand she worked at the Natural History Museum, Berlin.
+Prior to living in New Zealand, she worked at the Natural History Museum in Berlin.
 Kasper obtained her doctorate at Humboldt University of Berlin in 2013.

-She is a member of the New Zealand Entomological Society and as at 2022 serves as the President of the Wellington branch of that society.
+She is a member of the New Zealand Entomological Society and, as of 2022, serves as the President of its Wellington branch.